Keep 8FLiX free — chip in $1/month and earn your supporter badge.

 It’s all about teamwork.

+Okay, so now that you’ve grasped the basics of mood and tone in screenwriting, let’s examine how you can apply it to your work.
 Below is a list of 22 subgenres that take both mood and tone into account.
-If you’re searching for a particular mood and tone combination, this is a great place to start.
-Please note, this list is subjective and reflects my personal experiences from reading the scripts and watching the films.
+If you’re searching for a particular combination, this is a great place to start.

 Cerebral